marc-sturm/TSVview/README.md

 # TSVview
 TSV viewer with some editing and statistics functionality

-TSVview is a viewer for matrix data, e.g. from tab-separated text files.
-The program is implemented in C++ using the [Qt](http://qt-project.org/) and [Qwt](http://qwt.sourceforge.net/) libraries.
+TSVview is a viewer for tab-separated text files.
+The program is implemented in C++ using the [Qt](http://qt-project.org/) library.

 ![Alt text](/doc/TSVview.png)